I’m sure you’d agree that our weeks and months in lockdown have been a challenge.

 Some of us have had to learn quicker – our incredible key workers.

-Here, we share comments from a Secondary Academy Head that wished to remain anonymous, about what they’ve learned, and what they predict for the future of Children’s Services when some kind of normality is restored.
+Here, we share comments from Ellie Garrway, CEO of Grit, about what she’s learned, and what she predicts for the future of Children’s Services when some kind of normality is restored.

 - 1. Immediacy – in ordinary times a lot of the relationships and information about what is happening comes to senior leaders second or third hand.
 During this period, because there are fewer of us, these have become more immediate and connected.
 How do we keep some of this alive without becoming over-involved where it’s not appropriate?

 - Incisiveness – during the crisis, all formalities and aspects that blur understanding and action are removed, and people get right to the heart of things immediately.
 This makes a positive difference to us and the people we work with.